-- After installing the rear wheel, always operate the foot brake until the pressure point is reached.
+After installing the rear wheel, always operate the foot brake until the pressure point is reached.

-- Check the rear hub cush drive. ◄ (♥ p.
-184) - Remove spacer 1.
+- Check the rear hub cush drive.
+4 (p.
+186) - Remove spacer 1.
 Clean and grease the mating surfaces of the spacers and the shaft seal rings.

-Long-life grease (\ p.
+Long-life grease ( p.
 262)

 - Check the wheel bearing for damage and wear.

 - " If the wheel bearing is damaged or worn:

-- Replace the wheel bearing. 🔧
+- Replace the wheel bearing. 🔌

 - Install the spacer.

 - Clean the thread of the axle and nut.

 - Clean the mating surfaces of the brake caliper frame and swingarm.

-- Push the brake caliper frame 2 completely to the rear. - Position the rear wheel, and place the brake caliper frame between the rim and the brake disc. - Slide the brake caliper onto the brake disc. - Position the rear wheel on the mating surfaces in the swingarm.
+- Push the brake caliper frame 2 completely to the rear. - Position the rear wheel. - ✓ The brake caliper support and brake linings are correctly positioned.

-- Push the rear wheel as far forward as possible and place the chain on the rear sprocket. - Pull the rear wheel back and insert the axle.
+- Push the rear wheel as far forward as possible and place the chain on the rear sprocket. - Pull the rear wheel back and insert the wheel spindle.